-Abronia and Tripterocalyx are sister genera of ~20 species in the family Nyctaginaceae.
-They are mostly confined to coastal beaches and dunes, desert sands, or weird high mountain areas (e.g. limestone).
-The majority are sticky and entrap sand, which defends them against most herbivores.
-I have all species except A. neallyi growing in the lab and have a number of outstanding projects with a number of outstanding collaborators!
+Abronia and Tripterocalyx are sister genera of ~27 species in the family Nyctaginaceae.
+They are mostly confined to coastal beaches and dunes, desert sands, or weird high mountain areas.
+I have been growing and doing field work on these plants since 2014 and, with the help of many wonderful collaborators, have learned a lot of ecology and evolution of these fascinating plants.

-Sand verbenas are rather hard to grow.
+If any other labs are interested in growing these plants, I am (very!) happy to provide seeds and cuttings.
+The more people working on them, the better!
+Sand verbenas are somewhat tricky to germinate, but not usually that hard to grow.
 HERE is my protocol, but I'd love any feedback from folks who grow them.

 LoPresti, EF and R. Karban.
 (2016) Chewing sandpaper: grit, plant apparency and plant defense in sand-entrapping plants.
 Ecology.
 97: 826-833

 LoPresti, EF; Grof-Tisza, P.; Robinson, M.; Godfrey, J. & R. Karban.
-2018.
-Ingestion of sand by a caterpillar: quantification and consequences. in press, Ecological Entomology
+(2018).
+Entrapped sand as a plant defence: effects on herbivore performance and preference.
+Ecological Entomology 43: 154-161

 LoPresti, EF; K Toll & MG Weber.
 Inflorescence architecture constrains production of diaspore morphs with different dispersal potentials; a field study in Abronia pogonantha (submitted)